stormpath/stormpath-dotnet-documentation/docs/oauth2.rst

 By default, this library will provide a POST route at ``/oauth/token``.
 Simply make a POST request to this URI with the user's credentials to generate tokens for the user.
 You can change this URI, or disable the feature entirely if you wish.

 This topic describes how to configure the OAuth 2.0 API endpoint.
-For details on how to use it, see the :ref:`authentication` section.
+For details on how to use it, see the :ref:`oauth2_password_grant` section.

 Configuration Options